-- 26. In most countries, governments own most of the mineral and energy resources as well as other natural resources (e.g., land, water, biological assets).
+- 27. Introductory Note: There are a number of guidance notes considering updates to the accounting for natural resources (such as WS.6, WS.7, WS.8 and WS.10), the boundary of natural resources (WS.11) and the treatment of rent (AI.2).
+The recommendations of those guidance notes along with those in this section of this guidance note will need to be considered together to ensure that that the updates to the standards in this area are coherent and consistent. - 28.
+In most countries, governments own most of the mineral and energy resources as well as other natural resources (e.g., land, water, and often biological assets).
 Governments typically either legally own natural resources or control natural resources on behalf of citizens or society.
 In both cases they will usually decide how to use these natural resources to meet policy aims.
 However, in some countries, such as the US, there is also widespread private ownership of land and the natural resources beneath it (such as coal, oil, gas, and minerals).
 In all countries, the extraction or use of these resources is governed by laws and regulations, where those extracting or using the natural resources need to obtain permission to do so or follow certain rules and regulations.
-This is the case even when the government is not the owner of the natural resource. - 27.
+This is the case even when the government is not the owner of the natural resource. - 29.
 In the 2008 SNA, GFSM 2014, and ESA 2010, not all natural resources are considered economic assets.
 2008 SNA para.
 10.167 defines the asset boundary for natural resources as "...only those naturally occurring resources over which ownership rights have been established and are effectively enforced can therefore qualify as economic assets and be recorded in balance sheets.
 They do not necessarily have to be owned by individual units, and may be owned collectively by groups of units or by governments on behalf of entire communities.
 Certain naturally occurring resources, however, may be such that it is not feasible to establish ownership over them: for example, air, or the oceans.
-In addition, there may be others that cannot be treated as economic assets because they do not actually belong to any particular units...".
-As such, in accordance with this principle, the current guidance on payments for the use of natural resources only discusses those where ownership rights exist and can be established over an asset. - 28.
-Natural resources can provide several sources of revenue for government.
+In addition, there may be others that cannot be treated as economic assets because they do not actually belong to any particular units ...".
+As such, in accordance with this principle, the current guidance on payments for the use of natural resources only discusses those where ownership rights exist and can be established over an asset.
+12 - 30.
+Natural resources can provide several sources of revenue for government, both where it is the economic owner of the natural resources and where it is not.
 As the owner of natural resources, and through use of its sovereign powers, governments are able to raise revenue from natural resources in a number of ways.
 Firstly, as an owner a government can lease a natural resource and receive payments in return for putting it at the disposal of another unit.
 These payments are usually called 'royalties' and are linked to the amounts extracted.
 Governments may also levy resource taxes-taxes on the profits of those corporations that extract natural resources (including windfall taxes).
 Other payments can include regulatory fees charged in the process of governments regulatory services, and fines or penalties related to natural resource extraction; these examples are not exhaustive.
-Additionally, a country may have a public corporation involved in the extraction of a natural resource rather than a private corporation, in which case, payments to general government include dividends or possibly other
+Additionally, a country may have a public corporation involved in the extraction of a natural resource rather than a private corporation, in which case payments to general government include dividends or possibly other transfers.
+An important question is how all of these payments should be recorded in the national accounts and government finance statistics.